 Sitting in the heart of the supply chain industry means we see a lot.
 We get to witness trends, understand working behaviours and have access to a wealth of information.
 We're also big sharers and big believers in doing everything we can to support and contribute to an industry we love.
-So, we will be sharing a series of salary surveys, starting with this UK one, and hope it is useful to you.
+So, we will be sharing a series of salary surveys which we hope will be useful to you.
+We recently shared a UK salary survey which can be viewed on our website, and this one covers Europe - mainly the DACH and Benelux regions.